Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Numerical Computations

-The third test in the benchmarking is a three-element configuration, specifically the McDonnell Douglas 30P-30N landing configuration (MDA30P30N).
+The fourth test in the benchmarking is a three-element configuration, specifically the McDonnell Douglas 30P-30N landing configuration (MDA30P30N).
 Many experimental and computational studies have been performed for the flow past multi-element airfoils in the last decades \cite{valarezo1991a,valarezo1992a,chin1993a,rogers1994a,rogers1994b,anderson1995a,klausmeyer1997a,bertelrud1998a,rumsey1998a,liou1999a,spaid2000a}.
 Accurate prediction of the flow over multi-element airfoils during high-lift operations can improve the performance and the safety factor of aircrafts.
-The flow around multi-element airfoils is complex and it is well known to be dominated by different flow mechanisms at different operating conditions, making rather difficult to accurately predict high-lift flow fields.
-The geometry of the configuration is depicted in \cref{fig:numerical-computations:geometry}.
-The leading-edge slat and the trailing-edge flap have a deflection angle of $\SI{30}{\degree}$.
-This airfoil has been tested extensively at NASA Langley Low Turbulence Pressure Tunnel at various Reynolds and Mach numbers and also has been numerically simulated using a wide range of numerical techniques for solving the Navier--Stokes equations along with different turbulence models.
-The computational domain is similar to the employed in the NACA0012 case, that is, a box with dimensions $[-20,+20]\times[-20,+20]\times[0,+1]$.
-The domain is discretized initially with $n_{x}n_{y}n_{z}=1600$ hexahedral elements, where $n_{x}=40$, $n_{y}=40$, and $n_{z}=1$.
+The flow around multi-element airfoils is complex, and it is well known to be dominated by different flow mechanisms at different operating conditions, making rather difficult to accurately predict high-lift flow fields.
+The geometry of the configuration is depicted in \cref{fig:numerical-computations:mda30p30n:geometry}.
+The leading edge slat and the trailing edge flap have a deflection angle of $\SI{30}{\degree}$.
+This airfoil has been extensively tested in the NASA Langley Low Turbulence Pressure Tunnel at various Reynolds and Mach numbers and has also been numerically simulated using a wide range of numerical techniques to solve the Navier--Stokes equations along with different turbulence models.
+The computational domain is similar to that used in the NACA0012 case, that is, a box with dimensions $[-20,+20]\times[-20,+20]\times[0,+1]$.
+The domain is initially discretized with $n_{x}n_{y}n_{z}=1600$ hexahedral elements, where $n_{x}=40$, $n_{y}=40$, and $n_{z}=1$.
 The mesh is then refined around the immersed geometry and in the wake region.
-The mesh around the immersed geometry is refined up to level of refinement $l=12$, and the wake region is resolved with a refined subregion with refinement level $l=8$.
+The mesh around the immersed geometry is refined to the refinement level $l=16$, and the wake region is resolved with a refined subregion with refinement level $l=8$.
 This region is approximately 20 airfoil chords downstream of the lead edge of the airfoil.
-In \cref{tab:numerical-computations:mda30p30n:mesh} are shown the characteristics of the meshes used for the mesh convergence study, ranging from a medium mesh up to a very fine mesh.
+In \cref{tab:numerical-computations:mda30p30n:mesh} are shown the characteristics of the meshes used for the mesh convergence study, ranging from a medium mesh to a very fine mesh.
 The refinement level $l_{\mathrm{max}}$ listed in the table is the highest level of refinement around the immersed body.